mats-playground/coffea-benchmarks/README.md

 # Coffea Benchmarks
 This repository offers solutions to the benchmarks listed [here](https://github.com/iris-hep/adl-benchmarks-index) completed in [Coffea](https://github.com/CoffeaTeam/coffea).

+The file these solutions are intended to run on is public and can be accessed by: `root://eospublic.cern.ch//eos/root-eos/benchmark/Run2012B_SingleMu.root`

 As of 7/17/2020, I have updated all files in benchmarks/, adding some clarity, simpler solutions, and NanoEvents support.
 NanoEvents is what you should be using for most Coffea analyses, especially if they involve NanoAODs, but I have left the old method of constructing JaggedCandidateArrays to access data in the oldbenchmarks/ folder for reference, just in case.
 The oldbenchmarks/ folder has not been significantly updated; if you are learning Coffea, use benchmarks/!

 The solutions in the benchmarks/ folder are in response to the list linked above: